beta-j/Bandit-Wargame-Writeup/Levels/Level1 -> Level2.md

 https://overthewire.org/wargames/bandit/bandit2.html

 ## Level Goal : ##
->The password for the next level is stored in a file called **readme** located in the home directory.
-Use this password to log into bandit1 using SSH.
-Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.
+>The password for the next level is stored in a file called **-** located in the home directory